 Developing healthy routines and habits around screen use starts as soon as children are born.
 Mobile phones, tablets, TV’s, computers and other electronic devices are present for many children right from birth.
-At Speech Services Niagara we encourage parents to be aware of their child’s screen exposure and to establish positive screen routines early.
+At the Niagara Children Centre, we encourage parents to be aware of their child’s screen exposure and to establish positive screen routines early.

 1. Parents are role models for a child’s early learning- we encourage parents to be mindful of their own screen use particularly when children are present.